 Summer is here and many of us are enjoying the sunny weather.
 It’s time to relax and enjoy for sure.
 Just because it’s the summer, though, you can’t completely forget about work.
 If you are searching for new opportunities, you still need to do career research and planning.
 The time for your job search is now.

 People often tell me that they will apply for jobs in the fall.
 They often ask, why look for a new job in the summer, when the fall is when employers do their hiring?

 I often respond by paraphrasing my grandfather, who was a successful businessman in Nova Scotia – “What you plant today, will be part of your harvest tomorrow.”

-Like anything else, there is a lead up and planning time to secure work in your chosen field.
-Statistics state (depending upon what web site you are on), that 70 to 90 percent of job seekers find work by building and growing their professional network.
-So summertime is a great time to reach out to your personal contacts and to take the time to set up coffee meetings with employers and company representatives.
-This time of the year, in many organizations, the pace is slower, as companies are also pausing for the summer.
-Leaders and Managers are using this time to develop their business, financial and marketing plans for the fall and winter.
+As with anything else, there is a lead up and planning time to secure work in your chosen field.
+Statistics show (depending upon what web site you are on), that 70 to 90 percent of job seekers find work by building and growing their professional network.
+Summertime is a great time to reach out to your personal contacts.
+Take this time to set up coffee meetings with employers and company representatives.
+Moreover, this is the time of the year, in many organizations, where the pace is slower.
+Leaders and Managers are using this time to develop their financial and marketing plans for the fall and winter.

 This summer slow down may be the perfect opportunity for job seekers to learn more about various industries and organizations and where you may fit.
 I suggest that you use this time to have introductory and information meetings with employers and people of influence.
 They may consider you for upcoming jobs or refer you for roles in other organizations.
 Summer may be the a very good time to look as employers are receptive to meet and grow their professional networks – and possibly hire.